ocupop/mapbox-locate/src/_sessions/built-with-mapbox-navigation-in-your-app.md

 ---
 layout: session
-title: 'Built with Mapbox: Navigation in your app'
+title: Navigation in Your App in Under 5 Minutes
 summary: >-
-  Mapbox GL is the most flexible, customizable map renderer.
-Data-driven styling, Runtime styling, and custom data layers enable developers to mix their own data into Mapbox basemaps with the best performance.
+  The Mapbox Navigation SDK empowers developers to simply add point-to-point navigation to their app in a few lines of code.
+In this session, you'll learn how the Navigation SDK works, how Mapbox is developing Navigation, and how you can add it your app in just 5 minutes.
 track: '3'
 timeslot: d1_slot5
 stage: